todokku/quickmedia/README.md

 ### Optional
 `mpv` is required for playing videos.
 This is not required if you dont plan on playing videos.\
 `youtube-dl` needs to be installed to play videos from youtube.\
-`notify-send` needs to be installed to show notifications (on Linux and other systems that uses d-bus notification system).
+`notify-send` needs to be installed to show notifications (on Linux and other systems that uses d-bus notification system).\
+`torsocks` needs to be installed when using the `--tor` option.
 # TODO
 If a search returns no results, then "No results found for ..." should be shown and navigation should go back to searching with suggestions.\
 Give user the option to start where they left off or from the start or from the start.\